 Beyond the Gaming Tables

 Slot attendants who help with machine problems or process hand-pays (those big wins that require manual payout) typically receive tips too, though less consistently than dealers.
-If an attendant spends ten minutes sorting out a jammed machine or walks you through a complicated bonus game, a $5 or $10 tip acknowledges their effort.
+If an attendant spends ten minutes sorting out a jammed machine or walks you through a complicated bonus game, a $5 or $10 tip acknowledges their effort – similar in spirit to deciding how much to tip casino hosts after receiving help.

 Cashiers at the cage rarely receive tips unless they’ve gone above and beyond.
-Valet parking, coat check, and restaurant staff within the casino all follow standard Canadian tipping practices for their respective services.
+Valet parking, coat check, and restaurant staff within the casino all follow standard Canadian tipping practices.
+Still, players often ask how much to tip casino hosts when those hosts help coordinate multiple services during a visit.

 What’s the etiquette for tipping at online casinos?

 Tipping at online casinos in Canada is generally relaxed and entirely optional.
 For most games, there’s no need to tip at all since you’re not interacting with a dealer.
 In live dealer games, some platforms allow tipping, but there’s no set expectation or standard amount.
-If you choose to tip, it’s typically a small, discretionary gesture (just a few dollars after a good session).
+If you choose to tip, it’s typically a small, discretionary gesture.
+The question of how much to tip casino hosts rarely applies online, unless a VIP manager is involved.

 Canada’s Middle Ground